 Social engineering attacks

-Modern AI is notable in its ability to emulate human behaviour patterns, making it a deadly tool for social engineering attacks and creating convincing pieces of disinformation.
+Modern AI is notable in its ability to emulate human behavior patterns, making it a deadly tool for social engineering attacks and creating convincing pieces of disinformation.
 For example, cybercriminals can ask to use AI-powered data analytics tools to develop an effective phishing or spear phishing attack that gathers personal information to target victims directly.

 There are also instances of Generative AI-powered voice generation tools used to perpetuate vishing attacks or tools like deep fake image generation used to harass victims and create improper graphics.